Microphones in Haven Hall 1700 (TBL)

 Summary

-This illustrated article explains the voice amplification system in Haven Hall 1700, a team-based leasing classroom designed to facilitate active student participation.
+This illustrated article explains the voice amplification system in Haven Hall 1700, a team-based learning classroom designed to facilitate active student participation.

-• Haven Hall's Shure slim line body pack transmitters can be worn on a lanyard, tucked into a shirt pocket, or attached to clothing with the belt-clip.
+• Haven Hall 1700's Shure slim line body pack transmitters can be worn on a lanyard, tucked into a shirt pocket, or attached to clothing with the belt-clip

-• Unlike most microphones in LSA supported classrooms, these units feature a built-in omnidirectional microphone.
+• Unlike microphones in most LSA supported classrooms, these compact units feature a recessed omni-directional microphone.

 • At first glance, it looks like something is missing!

-• But this is one of three options, along with the standard lavalier or headset microphone.
+• But this is one of three options, along with the standard clip-on body-pack lavalier and the lightweight headset microphone.

 When not in use, the microphone must be properly seated in the podium's recharging station.